Language: EN

 2 + 12 // we first solve 3 * 4

-If we wanted to force the addition to be done first, we could use parentheses to indicate which operations should be done first.
+If we wanted to force the addition to occur first, we could use parentheses to indicate which operations should be performed first.
 For example:

 (2 + 3) * 4

-In this case, addition is done first due to the parentheses, so the result would be 20.
+In this case, the addition is performed first due to the parentheses, so the result would be 20.

 (2 + 3) * 4

-Next, a table is presented with the precedence of common operators in programming, from highest to lowest precedence:
+Below is a table with the precedence of common operators in programming, from highest to lowest precedence:

-• Exponentiation: If it exists, the exponentiation operators are evaluated after parentheses.
+• Exponentiation: If present, exponentiation operators are evaluated after parentheses.
 This operator is used to raise a number to a power.

-• Multiplication, division, and modulus: These operators have a higher precedence than addition and subtraction.
-They are evaluated from left to right, unless parentheses are used to alter the order.
+• Multiplication, division, and modulus: These operators have higher precedence than addition and subtraction.
+They are evaluated from left to right unless parentheses are used to alter the order.

 • Addition and subtraction: These operators are evaluated after multiplication, division, and modulus.
 Like the previous operators, they are evaluated from left to right unless parentheses are used.

-• Comparison operators: Comparison operators (such as less than <, greater than >) have a lower precedence than arithmetic operators.
+• Comparison operators: Comparison operators (like less than <, greater than >) have lower precedence than arithmetic operators.

 • Equality operators: Equality operators (equal to == and not equal to !=) have lower precedence than comparison operators.

-• Logical AND operator: Next are the logical operators.
+• Logical AND operator: Next, we have logical operators.
 Generally, the logical AND operator has higher precedence.

-• Logical OR operator: Finally, we end our generic list with the logical OR operator, which has lower precedence than all the previous ones.
+• Logical OR operator: Finally, we conclude our generic list with the logical OR operator, which has lower precedence than all the previous ones.

-In the case of multiple operators with the same precedence, in the event of a tie, they are executed from left to right.
+In the case of several operators with the same preference, in the event of a tie, they are executed from left to right.
 For example:

 3 * 4 / 7 % 9